d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 within $\epsilon$ of the true error,
 *for any data generating distribution*.
-Unfortunately, it also turns out that these sorts of guarantees, while profound intellectual building block, are of limited practical utility to the deep learning practitioner.
+Unfortunately, it also turns out that while these sorts of guarantees provide a profound set of intellectual building blocks, they are of limited practical utility to the deep learning practitioner.
-In short, these guarantees suggest that ensuring generalization of deep neural networks *a priori* an absurd number of examples (perhaps trillions or more), even when we find in practice that deep neural networks tend to generalize remarkably well with far fewer examples (thousands).
+In short, these guarantees suggest that ensuring generalization of deep neural networks *a priori* requires an absurd number of examples
+(perhaps trillions or more),
+even when we find that on the tasks we care about that deep neural networks typically to generalize remarkably well with far fewer examples (thousands).
-Thus deep learning practitioners often forgo a priori guarantees altogether, relying instead on employing methods that appear to have generalized well on similar problems in the past, and certifying generalization *post hoc* through empirical evaluations.
+Thus deep learning practitioners often forgo a priori guarantees altogether, instead employing methods on the basis that they have generalized well on similar problems in the past, and certifying generalization *post hoc* through empirical evaluations.